ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 * `in` and `inout` arguments are not retained on entry to a stored proc
 * `out` arguments are assumed to contain garbage and are nulled without retaining on entry
-* if your `out` argument doesn't have garbage in it, then it is up to you do `release` it before you make a call
+* if your `out` argument doesn't have garbage in it, then it is up to you to `release` it before you make a call
-* When calling a proc with an `out` argument CQL will `release` the argument variable before the call site, obeying its own contract
+* When calling a proc with an `out` argument, CQL will `release` the argument variable before the call site, obeying its own contract

 #### Local Variables